 This graph shows different scales on the two axes.

-Conclusion: Creating more complex graphs
+Creating more complex graphs

-Combining the two types of graphs mentioned here (stacked and overlaid), you can create any number of complex graphs in Grapher.
+Combining the two types of graphs mentioned above (stacked and overlaid), you can create any number of complex graphs in Grapher.
 In addition to adding extra plots or axes, you can add legends, text boxes, and other drawn objects.
 You can also create entirely new graphs, such as pie charts or polar plots to add detail to an existing complex graph.
 An example is below.